• Training Room

 Target Audience: Any staff who have student contact

+This pilot session is open to all staff who have contact with students, whether you’re in teaching, admin, accommodation services, academic advising, or any other student-facing role.
 The session is designed to help you create an environment where students feel safe, supported, and able to talk about how they’re feeling, free from stigma or discrimination.
 Together, we’ll look at how to:

 • Recognise signs that a student might be struggling with their mental health